ricorx7/xv_11_driver_humble_jetson/README.md

     cd ..
     colcon build

+NOTE: when building on a platform with limited resources, the build can get stuck indefinitely, to get around that problem use the sequential build parameter as to not overwhelm the system, like so:

+    colcon build --executor sequential

 Once it has been made and registered by sourcing it to your environment by running:

     source ~/colcon_ws/install/local_setup.bash